openebs/lvm-localpv/docs/persistentvolumeclaim.md

 pvc-8376b776-75f9-4786-8311-f8780adfabdb   6Gi        RWO            Retain           Bound    default/csi-lvmpv   openebs-lvmpv   9h
 ```

-### VolumeName
+### VolumeName (Optional)

 VolumeName can be used to bind PersistentVolumeClaim(PVC) to retained PersistentVolume(PV).
-When VolumeName is specified K8s will ignore selector field.
+When VolumeName is specified K8s will ignore [selector field](#selectors-optional).
+If volumeName is unspecified then CSI driver will try to provision new volume.
 Note: Before creating PVC make PersistentVolume `Available` by removing claimRef on PersistentVolume.
 ```yaml
 kind: PersistentVolumeClaim